Rokasl/CS408_project/report/source/11_chapter_4.md

 machine
 to inspect the depths of the stack and to assign new values to existing frames of the stack by remembering changes made.
-To achieve this, abstract machine saves each frame of the stack by linking frames together, thus each newly saved frame has a link to previous frame.
+To achieve this, abstract machine saves each frame of the stack by linking frames together, thus each newly saved frame has a link to previous saved frame.
 Below "saveStack" function is displayed, the "m" variable represents the current stack frame and "prev" field is a link to previous saved frame.